 Laloux's model is directly related to Clare W. Graves' emergent, cyclical double helix model of human biopsychosocial development.
 It is a model with different levels whose stages are marked with colors.
 The guiding question in the development of Graves' model was what exactly constitutes a mentally healthy person.
 In their book "Spiral Dynamics", Don Edward Beck and Christopher C. Cowan applied Graves' model to management and leadership.

 According to Fuchs (1999), the vital company also shows some signs of evolutionary organizations.
 In his book, he describes the change from the old security to a new type of security.
 The old security is created by fixed structures and control, such as the organization chart, job descriptions and management by instruction and control.
 The new security is created by promoting principles of self-organization, the creation of new structures that promote inner intelligence and the definition of processes as a chain of services rather than a sequence of activities.
-It should not be underestimated that employees also have to support some changes.
+It should not be underestimated that employees also have to support some of the changes.
 They will become entrepreneurs and must learn to take responsibility.
 Hiding behind managers and their decisions is no longer possible.
 As virtually all employees will become managers, everyone will have to come to terms with power and how to deal with it.

 Is all that glitters gold?